webix-hub/webix-firebase/README.md

 Library allows using [Webix](http://webix.com) components with [FireBase](https://firebase.google.com/)

+Latest version will work with Webix 6.2+, if you are using an older version of Webix, you need to use version 0.5 of this package.

 Citing the Firebase site:

 When data changes, apps built with Firebase update instantly across every device -- web or mobile.